dixslyf/mnist-digits-nb-nn/report/report.typ

 The CNN performed with a high accuracy of 99.3%, which is similar to the estimated accuracy from @sec-performance-estimation.
-Additionally, the model also performed with 99.3% for the macro and weighted averages of precision, recall and F1-score.
+Additionally, the model also performed with 99.3% for the macro and weighted averages for precision, recall and F1-score.
 As explained in the results for the naive Bayes model, the weighted and macro averages are expected to be similar since the distribution of the digits are close to uniform.
-It is clear that the CNN outperforms the naive Bayes classifier.
+It is clear that the CNN significantly outperforms the naive Bayes classifier.

 Looking at the precision and recall for the individual classes, we see that they are all around 99%.